miacias/brew-buddies/README.md

 ## Description

 Brew Buddies is a hybrid review site and social media for lovers of beer, breweries, barley, and buddies.
 This application allows you to search nearby breweries and see user reviews, or take up a pen (so to speak) and write your own!
-You can also add breweries to your favorites list, so no matter how good a time you have, you'll never forget your favorite hangout hops spots.
+You can also add breweries to your Favorites list, so no matter how good a time you have, you'll never forget your favorite hangout hops spots.
 If a review catches your eye, save it to your favorites so you can try it next Saturday night.
-You can also add friends, who you might want to share a pint with.
+You can also add Friends, who you might want to share a pint with.
 The site display is as fresh and fun as your favorite distillery pull.
 Please drink responsibly!
 Cheers! 🍻

 ## Table of Contents